danieltjw/aifutures/README.md

 This is a Pyrrhic victory, as we succeed in slowing down AI but at the high cost of losing our humanity.

+It would be ironic if our fear of disempowerment by AI leads us to a totalitarian surveillance state that causes us to disempower ourselves.

 ---

 # The Age of Exploration